-Chris started his career with D&S in 2011 as an intern, and began full-time as a tax associate after graduating from Villanova University in 2012.
-After being promoted to Managing Associate in 2016, he received his Masters in Taxation from Villanova University Charles Widger School of Law in 2017, and was promoted to Principal in 2018.
+Chris started his career with D&S as an intern in 2011 and began full-time as a tax associate after graduating from Villanova University in 2012.
+His rapid rise through the ranks was coupled with earning his Master’s in Taxation from Villanova University School of Law in 2017.
+Chris became a shareholder of the firm in 2020.

 Born in New Jersey, Chris came to the Philadelphia area to pursue his undergraduate studies at Villanova University, where he graduated cum laude with degrees in finance and accounting.
 He now enjoys living in Center City.
 He is a member of the American Institute of Certified Public Accountants and the Pennsylvania Institute of Certified Public Accountants.

 In his spare time, Chris enjoys playing guitar and exploring Philadelphia's restaurant scene.
 A competitive sportsman, Chris is the undisputed D&S table tennis champion and a less-awarded golfer, though not for lack of trying.